 1) Do you understand the

 to understand what you might gain from it, what the risks are,

 any other treatments available and what might happen if you don't

 have any treatment.

 2) Can you

 retain this information?

-information, but cannot remember it for more than a few seconds or
+information, but can't remember it for more than a few seconds or

-minutes, you are unlikely to be able to use it to make an informed
+minutes, you won't be able to use it to make an informed

 3) Can you